 The business strategy of using actionable insights is that you can use data-driven insight to make smarter decisions that will improve your chances of success.
 This will lead to positive business outcomes and a defendable ROI.

-Also, when you have actionable insights, you can set measurable goals and objectives.
+Also, you can set measurable goals and objectives when you have actionable insights.
 This allows you to track progress and revise your digital marketing strategy.

 Actionable insights also help you optimize your campaigns in real-time.
-You can make adjustments to targeting, budget, messaging, and other elements on the fly to improve performance.
+You can adjust targeting, budget, messaging, and other elements on the fly to improve performance.

 In short, actionable insights allow you to fine-tune your digital marketing strategy for maximum impact.